benwhut/Web3QueryContractPython/README.md

 # QuerySmartContractFunctions
-Query no-input functions for a given Smart Contract using Python
+Query no-input functions for a given Smart Contract using Web3 in Python